-- Completion of all content area and education coursework with a minimum 2.75 GPA and no grade lower than a "C-"; - A minimum overall TCU GPA of 2.75; - Completion and documentation of all field-based coursework and hours (TAC § 228.35 (e)(1)(A&B)); - Successful completion of Senior Seminar EDEC/EDMS/EDUC 30001: Professional Practice Seminar; and - Demonstration of high professional, ethical and relational standards of behavior, appropriate emotional control, and communication (oral, written and technological) with adults, children and fellow students.
+- Completion of all content area and education coursework with a minimum 2.75 GPA and no grade lower than a "C-"; - A minimum overall TCU GPA of 2.75; - Completion and documentation of all field-based coursework and hours; - Successful completion of Senior Seminar EDEC/EDUC/EDMS/EDUC 30001: Professional Practice Seminar; and - Demonstration of high professional, ethical and relational standards of behavior, appropriate emotional control, and communication (oral, written and technological) with adults, children and fellow students.

 Applications for student teaching are due by February 1 for fall clinical teaching and September 1 for spring clinical teaching.
 The Teacher Education Program admissions committee will consider minimum criteria, as well as student performance (professional attitude, demeanor, abilities and preparation).
-Any exception to these clinical teaching standards must be approved by the program faculty and the College of Education dean and/or the college's Texas Education Agency approved educator preparation program designee.
+Any exception to these clinical teaching standards must be approved by the program faculty and the college dean and/or the college's Texas Education Agency approved educator preparation program designee.